 Psychological Processes of Dreams

 It is known that the sleep cycle consists of 4 stages plus the REM stage.
-Each stage can be recorded using and EEG, or an electroencephalogram.
-This device records electrical activity is the brain (Feldman, R., p.
+Each stage can be recorded using an EEG, or an electroencephalogram.
+This device records electrical activity in the brain (Feldman, R., p.
 79).
 Each stage is different than the next and produces different brain waves on the EEG.

 When a person first falls asleep, they enter stage 1.
 During stage 1 of sleep, brain waves are rapid and of low-amplitude.
 People may see still images, but this is not dreaming (Feldman, R., p, 142).
 Dreaming really begins with the onset of stage 2 and becomes more apparent as a person falls into the deeper sleep cycles.
 Each stage of sleep may experience some form of dreaming, although vivid dreams are more likely in REM sleep.